SERVICE-DECLARATION-PROTOCOL

 retention_period: NumberOfSessions

-The parameters structure aggregates all defined ServiceParameters values:
+The parameters is a structure aggregating all defined ServiceParameters values.

 parameters: list[ServiceParameters]